How Long Do Solar Panels Last?

 Solar Panels and Snow

-Areas that have seasons of intense snowfall can bury solar panels, meaning the solar panels don’t see the sun unless someone removes the snow.
+Areas that have seasons of intense snowfall can have snow bury solar panels, meaning the solar panels don’t see the sun unless someone removes the snow.

 To get the most from your solar array, decrease energy consumption or use high-energy appliances during the day.
 Decreasing the amount of electricity will also add longevity to the solar array’s production and efficiency.